prooph/event-store/docs/repositories.md

 - `$messageToEventCallback`
   - completely optional
   - it is the opposite of `$eventToMessageCallback`
-  - when you pass a callable it is invoked for each message (loaded from the event store) before `$staticReconstituteFromHistoryMethodName` is called
+  - when you pass a callable it is invoked for each message (loaded from the event store) before `$staticReconstituteFromHistoryMethodName` or `$applyEventsMethodsName`is called

 *Note: When using the translation callbacks shown above you should consider translating domain events into `Prooph\Common\Messaging\DomainEvent` objects.
 It is a default implementation of the `Message` interface and all event store adapters can handle it out-of-the-box.
 If you decide to provide your own implementation of `Prooph\Common\Messaging\Message` you should have a look at `Prooph\Common\Messaging\MessageFactory` and `Prooph\Common\Messaging\MessageConverter` because the event store adapters work with these to translate events into PHP arrays and back.*

+## Snapshot Store

+A repository can be set up with a snapshot store to speed up loading of aggregates.
+Checkout the [snapshot docs](snapshots.md) for more information.

-## Stream Strategies
+## Event Streams

-Besides the `AggregateTranslator` prooph/event-store offers a second customization option.
-With stream strategies you can control how the event store should organize the event streams.
-The default behaviour of the event store is to store all events in a single stream.
-But depending on the amount of events and the adapter used you may want to have a stream per aggregate instance or a stream per aggregate type.
-See the list below:

-- [SingleStreamStrategy](../src/Stream/SingleStreamStrategy.php): Stores the events of all aggregates in one single stream
-- [AggregateStreamStrategy](../src/Stream/AggregateStreamStrategy.php): Creates a stream for each aggregate instance
+An event stream can be compared with a table in a relational database (and in case of the doctrine adapter it is a table).
-- [AggregateTypeStreamStrategy](../src/Stream/AggregateTypeStreamStrategy.php): Stores the events of all aggregates of the same type (f.e. all Users) in one stream
+By default the repository puts all events of all aggregates (no matter the type) in a single stream called **event_stream**.
+If you wish to use another name, you can pass a custom [StreamName](../src/Stream/StreamName.php) to the repository.
+This is especially useful when you want to have an event stream per aggregate type, for example store all user related events in a `user_stream`.

+The repository can also be configured to create a new stream for each new aggregate instance.
+You need to turn the last constructor parameter `oneStreamPerAggregate` to true to enable the mode.
+This can be useful when working for example with mongoDb and you want to persist all events of an aggregate in single document (take care of the document size limit).
+If the mode is enabled the repository builds a unique stream name for each aggregate by using the `AggregateType` and append the `aggregateId` of the aggregate.
+The stream name for a new `Acme\User` with id `123` would look like this: `Acme\User-123`.

+Depending on the event store adapter used the stream name is maybe modified by the adapter to replace or removed non supported characters.
+Check your adapter of choice for details.
+You can also override `AggregateRepository::determineStreamName` to apply a custom logic for building the stream name.

 ## Wiring It Together

-Now that you know the customization options you may ask: **How to put all that together?**
-The answer is: **With a repository!**
-The best way to see it in action is by looking at the [AggregateRepositoryTest](../tests/Aggregate/AggregateRepositoryTest.php).
+Best way to see a repository in action is by looking at the [AggregateRepositoryTest](../tests/Aggregate/AggregateRepositoryTest.php).

 ### Set Up